nginxinc/nginx-prometheus-exporter/README.md

     ```
     where `<nginx-plus>` is the IP address/DNS name, through which NGINX Plus is available.

+* To export and scrape NGINX metrics with unix domain sockets, run:
+    ```
+    $ nginx-prometheus-exporter -nginx.scrape-uri unix:<nginx>:/stub_status -web.listen-address unix:/path/to/socket.sock
+    ```
+    where `<nginx>` is the path to unix domain socket, through which NGINX stub status is available.

 **Note**.
 The `nginx-prometheus-exporter` is not a daemon.
 To run the exporter as a system service (daemon), configure the init system of your Linux server (such as systemd or Upstart) accordingly.
 Alternatively, you can run the exporter in a Docker container.

 ## Usage